pantheon-systems/wp-decoupled-preview/readme.txt

 == Description ==

 This plugin intends to provide a single home for preview on a variety of decoupled front-ends.
+Can be used with the [Decoupled Kit Next.js WordPress Starter](https://decoupledkit.pantheon.io/docs/frontend-starters/nextjs/nextjs-wordpress/introduction) for pre-configured examples for post and page content.

-## Features
+=== Features ===

 - Preview while editing a Post/Page.
 - Configure multiple preview sites.
 - Specify the post types (Post and Pages) that each preview site applies to.

-## Configuration
+== Configuration ==

 In the WordPress Admin Dashboard, navigate to **Settings** -> **Preview Sites**, add one or more preview sites, and configure the following:

 - Label: The name of the site.
 - URL: The URL of the decoupled site you are providing preview data to.
 - Secret: A token that will be passed to your decoupled site used to limit access to the preview.
 - Preview Type: The type of preview site - currently only NextJS is supported.
 - Content Types: The post types (like Post and Page) that this preview site applies to.

+For more information on how preview data can be consumed on your front-end site, see [implementing decoupled preview](https://decoupledkit.pantheon.io/docs/frontend-starters/nextjs/nextjs-wordpress/implementing-preview).

 == Installation ==